MicrosoftDocs/power-pages-docs/power-pages-docs/admin/manage-auth-key.md

 > [!NOTE]
 > - While this process runs in the background, the website will restart.
-> - When you update a key, it's valid for teh next one year.
+> - When you update a key, it's valid for the next one year.
 > - This process will take five to seven minutes.
 > - Updating authentication key doesn't change any other website configuration or the website state.